Trooping the Colour 2011 – Fashion Review

 As expected by many, the Duchess of Cambridge made her debut at this year’s Trooping The Colour.
 In a carriage together with the Duchess of Cornwall, Prince Henry and the Duke of York, she appeared in a double breasted ivory coat with drapery by Alexander McQueen and a black fascinator by Philip Treacy.
 A simple pair of stud earrings completed the elegant and uncomplicated look.

 Sophie, Countess of Wessex, also went for recycling this year.
 Both her hat and jacket had made their debuts at Royal Ascot a few years before.
 Her feminine pink outfit was topped by a Treacy hat that had a huge flower on it.
 Princess Eugenie went for a rather discreet blue and white outfit this year.
 A navy blue jacket she wore to a lovely white dress.
 She had chosen a small matching hat with a little white bow on it to this outfit.

 Also spotted and another debut on the balcony this year was Sophie Winkleman, also known as Lady Frederick Windsor.
-She wore a wide-brimmed white hat (presumedly Treacy again), added a simple pair of pearl earrings and wore a navy blue skirt suit to which she chose an ivory handbag.Filed under British Royals
+She wore a wide-brimmed white hat (presumedly Treacy again), added a simple pair of pearl earrings and wore a navy blue skirt suit to which she chose an ivory handbag.Filed under The United Kingdom

-Tagged Elizabeth II, Fashion, Hats, Lady Frederick Windsor, Princess Eugenie, The Countess of Wessex, The Duchess of Cambridge, The Duchess of Cornwall, Trooping the Colour.
+Tagged Elizabeth II of the United Kingdom, Fashion, Hats, Lady Frederick Windsor, Princess Eugenie of York, The Countess of Wessex, The Duchess of Cambridge, The Duchess of Cornwall, Trooping the Colour.